yehorscode/yextension/README.md

 - make buttons dissapear for a second
 - replace images to "spooky" ones

+Very long demo (when i click on buttons it is to trigger a jumpscare cuz it takes a 1/10 chance) /home/yehors/Wideo/Nagrania ekranu/simplescreenrecorder-2025-11-02_15.08.20.mp4

 ### Tech Stack

 Extension framework Plasmo, TypeScript, JavaScript, Tailwind and Prettier (4 formatting yk)